rrrrroentsen/single-cell-hiv-analysis/README.md

 ### 1.3 File Preparation

 After downloading, ensure that the following files are ready:

-HIV Genome FASTA: /path/to/HIV.fa
+HIV Genome FASTA: HIV.fa
-HIV Annotation GTF: /path/to/HIV_HXB2_LXS_version_3.3.gtf
+HIV Annotation GTF: HIV_HXB2_LXS_version_3.3.gtf

 ### 1.4 Setting up Cell Ranger
 Ensure that Cell Ranger is installed and properly set up by adding it to your environment path: